 Payleven’s customer support team is based in London and offers phone, email and live chat support to its customers.
-The telephone number is charged at a local rate, and the phone lines are manned from 9am til 6pm Monday to Saturday.
-There is also a troubleshooting guide and manual online, as well as extensive and comprehensively answered FAQ’s.
+The telephone number is charged at a local rate, and the phone lines are manned from 9am to 6pm Monday to Saturday.
+There are also a troubleshooting guide and manual online, as well as extensive and comprehensively answered FAQs.

-PayPal offers longer customer service hours, 8am til 10pm Monday to Friday, 8am til 9pm Saturday and 9am til 9pm on a Sunday, although their claims and limitations department operates only until 830pm during the week and 630pm on weekends.
+PayPal offers longer customer service hours, 8am to 10pm Monday to Friday, 8am to 9pm Saturday and 9am to 9pm on Sundays, although their claims and limitations department operates only until 8.30pm during the week and 6.30pm on weekends.
 However, phone support reviews are full of complaints about painfully difficult account verification processes, long hold times and incomprehensible accents (their team is based in Ireland).
-You can also contact PayPal by email, use the comprehensive range of FAQ’s, or visit their online community for advice and support.
+You can also contact PayPal by email, use the comprehensive FAQs, or visit their online community for advice and support.

-Paypal’s reviews from its customers are largely negative, citing a poor knowledge from the telephone support team, lack of or inadequate responses to emails and general dissatisfaction from the service.
-That said, Paypal still continues to be a main stage player in the payment industry.
+PayPal’s reviews from its customers are largely negative, citing poor knowledge from the telephone support team, lack of or inadequate responses to emails and general dissatisfaction from the service.
+That said, PayPal still continues to be a main stage player in the payment industry.

-Keep in mind that PayPal and Payleven are vastly different businesses – PayPal is a multi billion dollar operations with protocols and procedures in place for just about anything.
+Keep in mind that PayPal and Payleven are vastly different businesses.
+PayPal is a multi-billion-dollar operation with protocols and procedures in place for just about anything.
 Their service may seem impersonal and annoying at times, but often it works.
-Payleven is a much smaller set up, with more personalised customer service and less bureaucracy.
+Payleven is a much smaller set-up, with more personalised customer service and less bureaucracy.

 In summary – it depends on your business

 Although both PayPal and Payleven can process phone payments, there are a number of distinct differences between them.
-If your over the phone volume is relatively low – less than £6,000 per month – you’ll be better off financially with Payleven.
-If your have frequent payments exceeding £1,000, PayPal will be a safer bet.
+If your over-the-phone volume is relatively low – less than £6,000 per month – you’ll be better off financially with Payleven.
+If you have frequent payments exceeding £1,000, PayPal will be a safer bet.